 1. Gather the data for your self-employed tax return spreadsheet

 If you’ve been using Tiller Money for a while you may have all of your previous year’s data in your Transactions sheet.
-If you’re just starting out with Tiller you’ll likely only see three months worth of data for freelance work.
+If you’re just starting out with Tiller you’ll likely only see three months of data for freelance work.